Cardiac Catheterization Laboratories

-The full-service Cardiac Catheterization Laboratory at White Plains Hospital provides the community with a numerous options for diagnosis and treatment of heart disease.
+The full-service Cardiac Catheterization Laboratories at White Plains Hospital provides the community with numerous options for diagnosis and treatment of heart disease.

-Both interventional cardiology and electrophysiology tests and procedures are performed in the Cath Lab, which is one of only two in Westchester County authorized to perform emergency and elective angioplasty.
+Both interventional cardiology and electrophysiology tests and procedures are performed in the Cath Labs, which are two of only three in Westchester County authorized to perform emergency and elective angioplasty.
 This level of service means that patients diagnosed with coronary artery blockages do not need a transfer to another facility to receive this critically important treatment.

 Diagnostic Coronary Angiogram

 This non-surgical procedure evaluates patients with chest pain and shortness of breath, measures heart function and examines narrowed or leaking heart valves.
 During the procedure, a narrow catheter is inserted through a tiny incision at the right elbow or either side of the groin and threaded through the blood vessels and into the heart under X-ray guidance.
 Dye is injected to detect blockages or other abnormalities.

 If an angiogram indicates one or more blockages in the coronary arteries, doctors may perform an angioplasty to re-open them.
 During the procedure, also known as PTCA (percutaneous transluminal coronary angioplasty), a tiny balloon is inserted through the catheter and then inflated, flattening the plaque that has accumulated and opening up the artery.
 The interventional cardiologist may then place a stent, a tiny mesh-like device, inside the artery to help keep it open.